The specific problem with physio clinic operations

 - Discharge report: automatic template with a session summary, progress notes and final recommendations — ready to send to the GP or insurer.

-Real result: 60-70% reduction in admin time for insurer-managed cases.
-Fewer errors, fewer calls chasing documentation and fewer payment delays.
+Expected result in a well-configured workflow: less admin time for insurer-managed cases, fewer errors, fewer calls chasing documentation and fewer payment delays.

 Total impact in numbers